GreatSymphonia/pnp-server/pnp/README.md

 - 1: Version
 - D: Debug On
 - K: Defines the Transport Protocol as 4 = HTTP
-- B: Defines the Server Adress as 2 = IPv4
+- B: Defines the Server Address as 2 = IPv4
 - I: is your Server IP
 - J: is your Server Port